 Are You Ready For a Pet?

 An exciting journey awaits if you do decide to get a pet, but like all voyages, there will always be ups and downs.
 Sure, owning a pet might be a fun concept.
 However, do keep in mind that you will have to provide the utmost care for your new furry family member.
 This means that you will need to clean, potty train, feed and walk your pet on a daily basis.
 Do your research and weigh out the pros as well as cons of having one.
 On the other hand, if you live with your family or a landlord, make sure to check if they are okay with having an animal around the house and only get one after receiving the green light from them.
 If you are still up for a full-time role of caring for your pet after all that, then congratulations – you are ready to own a pet.

 Know the Rules

-Getting a pet when you reside in Singapore comes with a variety of rules that you, as an owner, need to abide by.
+Getting a pet when you reside in this nation comes with a variety of rules that you, as an owner, need to abide by.
 For example, there are certain exotics animals that you are not allowed to purchase and own, which include hedgehogs and iguanas.
 Additionally, if you live in a Housing Development Board (HDB) apartment, do check out the list of approved dog breeds on their website before getting one of your own.
 Do also note that cats are not allowed as pets in HDBs as it is believed that they are generally difficult to contain within the flat and may pose as an inconvenience towards neighbours.
 On top of that, you may also be subject to a pre-screening check when you purchase a pet, in which the retailers have to make sure that you are fit to own one.

 Consider Your Budget